-November 7-9, 2019, the Newberry will host the 20th Kenneth Nebenzahl, Jr., Lectures on the topic of 1919 and the history of cartography.
+November 7-9, 2019, the Newberry will host the twentieth Kenneth Nebenzahl, Jr., Lectures on the topic of 1919 and the history of cartography.
 1919 was a year of heightened map production around the world.
-These maps reflect the instability and the idealistic experimentation of a world attempting to solve the problems that had led to four years of devastating war.
+These maps reflect the instability and the experimentation of a world attempting to solve the problems that had led to four years of devastating war.
 Some cartographers worked to preserve a lasting peace with their maps, while others redrew national boundaries, seeking what some maps had taught them was rightfully theirs.
 While much of this cartographic work took place at the peace negotiations in Paris in 1919, its global legacy reverberates today, a century later.
 Nine scholars from around the world will address and investigate the ramifications of 1919 on the history of cartography.

 Mirela Altic, University of Zagreb, Drafting the State of the South Slavs: New Cartography for a New Order

 Lindsay Frederick Braun, University of Oregon, Mapping a New Vision of Britain’s African Empire, 1919-1939

 Daniel Foliard, University of Paris, Nanterre, “More than one Palestine”: Nationalist Cartographies, the Middle East and the 1919 Peace Negotiations in Paris

 Jason Hansen, Furman University, Cartographies of Victimhood: Envisioning the Nation after the Paris Peace Treaties of 1919-1920